 Her experience back then, 18 years ago, parallels mine exactly.

 “You see,” she told me, “if people don’t already have a deep mistrust of the methods of oncology, as well as a self-taught education in what the alternative cancer treatment plans are, they simply aren’t going to do anything besides what their doctor tells them.”

 They certainly aren’t going to opt out of chemo and radiation, even if they change their diet and do a few “integrative” treatments, too.

 Their first meeting with an oncologist will scare the devil out of them, with the prognosis and statistics, and they will be told warm, promising things about their improved chances if they are treated with poison and burning rays.

 Sadly, it’s about 4 percent of cancers that these treatments actually work for.
 The statistics are highly manipulated, and any “gains” in cancer treatment are generally due to the Stage 0 and Stage 1 breast cancers now being diagnosed en masse.

-Your functional medicine doc will tell you that the body has detectable masses several times in a lifetime, that your normal immune system will metabolize so you never even know about it.
+Your functional medicine doc will tell you that the body has detectable masses several times in a lifetime; your normal immune system will metabolize these masses so you never even know about them.
 So, these breast cancer patients would have lived, anyway, without treatment.